Conte-Ecology/basinCharacteristics/nlcdLandCover/README.md

    - Sets up the folder structure in the specified directory
    - Generates the processing boundary from the specified shapefile and clips the source raster to this spatial range
    - Creates the individual categorical rasters based on the reclassification table
+   - Saves the completed rasters to the `nlcdLandCover\gisFiles\Northeast\outputFiles` directory

 ## Output Rasters